SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-c-programming-overview-continued-miscellaneous-for-xna.markdown

 - Direct file access (for uncompressed audio only, e.g. WAV files)
 - XACT integration

-Direct access is simple enough and similar to Direct Sounds implementations of playing a file.&nbsp; The XACT integration is something else though, it is effectively a Sound studio for creating sound projects for XNA which XNA can then read and process though code.&nbsp; XACT provides a lot of out of the box and easy to implement features such as:
+Direct access is simple enough and similar to Direct Sounds implementations of playing a file.
+The XACT integration is something else though, it is effectively a Sound studio for creating sound projects for XNA which XNA can then read and process though code.
+XACT provides a lot of out of the box and easy to implement features such as:

 - Sound
 - Music